ytakefuji/air_calculator/README.md

 # aircalc
-aircalc is a Python program based on the-state-of-the-art hand gesture recognition using mediapipe and the optical character recognition using tesseract.
+aircalc is a Python program based on the-state-of-the-art hand gesture recognition using mediapipe and the optical character recognition using tesseract. aircalc can be easilly installed by pip command (PyPi).
+This short program is made for education by showing how to use two state-of-the-art libraries.

 The paper on aircalc is under submission.
-If the paper is accepted, the source code will be disclosed.
+If the paper is accepted, the source code will be disclosed with detailed explanations.

 The hand gesture recognition allows you to draw a math expression and it will be automatically calculated.
 The answer will be posted on the screen.